 As to the handicap of race, may I relieve you by saying that I neither expect nor ask any concession on that score.
 I should like to be judged on merit alone – the great trouble having been to get conductors, who know nothing of my work…to even consent to examine a score…

-In retrospect, the 1933 Chicago World’s Fair theme, “A Century of Progress” is rife with irony.
-America was in the heart of the Jim Crow era, whose laws unraveled so much of the progress made for black Americans during reconstruction.
-Following her death in 1953, Price’s music was segregated to obscurity, even as it gained recognition in Canada and Europe.
-Only at the beginning of the 21st century has public interest accelerated in the United States.
-American orchestras are programming and recording her works more frequently, critical editions of the first and third symphonies were created in 2008 by musicologists Rae Linda Brown and Wayne Shirley, and in 2009 a newly-discovered collection of Price’s manuscripts caught the attention of musical media outlets across the nation.
+Following her death in 1953, Americans forgot about Price’s work even as it gained recognition in Canada and Europe.
+Only recently has public interest accelerated in the U.S..
+American orchestras are recording her works, critical editions of the first and third symphonies were created in 2008 by musicologists Rae Linda Brown and Wayne Shirley, and in 2009 a newly-discovered collection of manuscripts caught the attention of media outlets across the nation.
 In 2019, the first symphony was performed by The Philadelphia Orchestra, Atlanta Symphony Orchestra, Pittsburg Symphony, Cincinnati Symphony Orchestra, Chicago Symphony Orchestra, Minnesota Orchestra, San Francisco Symphony, Los Angeles Philharmonic, National Symphony Orchestra and 35 other orchestras domestically and abroad.

-The most explicit example of such recreation is the Juba Dance, titled after an antebellum folk dance that included hopping, turning, hand-clapping, thigh-slapping, and foot–stomping.
-Price’s dance brings the listener into the very room of an imagined gathering, where djembe drums are beaten and the whooping vocalizations of those in attendance are played by a slide whistle.
+Her most explicit recreation is the Juba Dance, titled after an antebellum dance that included hopping, turning, hand-clapping, thigh-slapping and foot–stomping.
+Price’s dance brings the listener into the very room of an imagined gathering, where djembe drums are beaten and whooping vocalizations are played by a slide whistle.

-Yet at the heart of the symphony is a combination of sounds more personal to Price – those of the organ and voice.
-Price was a conservatory-trained organist and pianist, and she composed more than 110 works for those instruments.
+At the heart of the symphony are sounds more personal to Price – those of the organ and voice.
+Price was an organist and pianist, and she composed more than 110 keyboard works.
 She also wrote more than 100 songs and spiritual settings.
-The symphony’s second movement lives at the intersection of keyboard and song.
-There an organ-like brass chorale underlies a simple, strophic melody of unmistakably hymnal character, played by the trumpet.
-This is explicitly congregational music, placed at the center-point of the symphony.
+The symphony’s second movement lives at the intersection of keyboard and song, where an organesque brass chorale underlies a melody of unmistakably hymnal character, played by the trumpet.
+This is explicitly congregational music, placed at the center of the symphony.

-Surrounding the second movement hymn and third movement dance are what seem to be classical, European idioms – a first movement sonata and a rondo finale.
-Yet what Price does with those idioms is more interesting than how we define them.
-The pervasive harmonies of American jazz, unexpected fluctuations in tempo, and persistent fragmentation of melody, phrase, and form all betray our expectations of classical symphonism and make our listening experience at once less comfortable and more captivating.
+Surrounding the hymn and dance are seemingly Western European classical idioms – a first movement sonata and a rondo finale.
+Yet what Price does with those idioms is more important than Eurocentric reference points.
+Pervasive harmonies of American jazz, unexpected fluctuations in tempo and persistent fragmentations of melody, phrase and form all challenge our expectations of symphonism, speaking with a richer, more complex compositional voice.

-Much more can be said of compositional influence, of the particular historic moment from which the symphony arose, of sublime cultural and musical alchemy, and of what meaning we might find in the fragmentation and deconstructive processes that pervade this work.
-What must be said is that Florence Price stands among the American greats – with Copland, Bernstein, Amy Beach and William Grant Still.
-If our musical century is to be a “Century of Progress,” her voice must ring out far more often in our concert halls.
+More can be said of influence, of the moment from which the symphony arose, of sublime musical alchemy and of what meaning we may find in the deconstructive processes that pervade this work.
+What must be said is that Florence Price stands among the great American orchestral composers – with Still, Beach, Copland and Bernstein.
+If our musical century is to be one of progress, her voice must ring out far more often in our concert halls.